-- Ontario labour mobility legislation All Canadian Respiratory Therapy regulatory bodies had a Mutual Recognition Agreement (MRA) in place to facilitate mobility of respiratory therapists from one Canadian jurisdiction to another.
-Under the MRA, applicants were exempt from the educational and examination requirements if they met certain requirements such as minimum practice hours.
-Because of amendments to the Agreement on Internal Trade (AIT) and the introduction of new labour mobility legislation in Ontario, the MRA will not longer be in effect.
-The new Ontario labour mobility legislation will cover applicants from regulated jurisdictions and the National Alliance of Respiratory Therapy Regulatory Bodies will be negotiating a new MRA between the unregulated jurisdictions.
-In the interim, applicants from non-regulated jurisdictions will be subject to the old MRA provisions. - The College is proposing a change to its Registration Regulation in order to ensure a competency-based approach.
+- The College's previous Prior Learning Assessment process has been discontinued. - The College is pursuing three new pathways for internationally educated respiratory therapists and health professionals (IERT/IEHPs) to integrate into the respiratory therapy profession new policies and procedures are being developed. - The College is proposing a change to its Registration Regulation in order to ensure a competency-based approach.
 Accordingly the program equivalency provision would be removed and as a result of changes to the PLA process, the PLA provisions would be removed.
-In their place a mechanism is proposed that will permit the CRTO to register individuals who: - have completed a program outside Canada in respiratory therapy or a closely related field (acceptable programs will be determined by the Registration Committee and laid out in policy, for example, anaesthesia), - o along with additional education (for example, a bridging program); and - demonstrate through an assessment process accepted by the by the Registration Committee, that they have the knowledge, skills and judgment equivalent to those of a person who has successfully completed an approved Canadian program.
+In their place a mechanism is proposed that will permit the CRTO to register individuals who: - have completed a program outside of Canada either in respiratory therapy or a closely related field (acceptable programs will be determined by the Registration Committee and laid out in policy, for example, anaesthesia), - along with any additional education (for example, a bridging program); as required by the Registration Committee and - demonstrate through an assessment process acceptable to the Registration Committee, that they have the knowledge, skills and judgment equivalent to those of a person who has successfully completed an approved Canadian program.